Piano Keys Repair and Restoration

 Or they rock back and forth?
 Maybe some keys press down more or less that others do?

-Restoring the keyboard on a vintage piano can involve a couple different approaches or a combination of two or more of the following (this list is not inclusive):
+Restoring the keyboard on a vintage piano can involve a couple different approaches or a combination of two or more of the following: